Regular isolated black holes: Introduction

 { Our analysis is based on the assumption that the null surfaces associated to suitably chosen (inertial) retarded time $u$ at future null infinity define a smooth null foliation in the vicinity of the black hole event horizon.
 More precisely, there is a null physical coordinate $w(u)$ (unique up to scaling) that can be used to describe fields in the vicinity of the horizon.
 The above assumption, made precise in what follows, characterizes the spacetimes studied in this letter which are referred to as {\em isolated black holes} (IBH).

-For IBHs the following remarkable properties hold. \begin{enumerate} \item There is an exponential relationship between the null function $w$ and a preferred retarded time $u$ function. \item There exists a geometrically defined smooth vector field that is null both at the horizon $H$ and at future null infinity. \item There is a generalized notion of surface gravity which is constant on $H$. \end{enumerate}
+In this work we obtain an exponential relationship between the null function $w$ and a preferred retarded time $u$ function.
+We also show that there exists a geometrically defined smooth vector field that is null both at the horizon $H$ and at future null infinity.
+There is also a generalized notion of surface gravity which is constant on $H$.

 }